Brass Knuckles (album): Commercial performance

-Brass Knuckles debuted at number 3 on the Billboard 200, selling 83,717 copies in its first week in the United States.
-Only 8-weeks later, the album was left on the Billboard 200 chart.
-On March 21, 2009, the album re-appeared at number 152.
-On December 12, 2008, the album was certified gold by the Recording Industry Association of America (RIAA) for shipping over 500,000 copies in the United States.
-As of September 2010, the album has sold over 223,000 copies in the United States.
+Brass Knuckles debuted at number 3 on the US Billboard 200, selling 83,717 copies in its first week in the United States.
+Only 8 weeks later, the album was left on the Billboard 200 chart, re-appearing at number 152 in the week of March 21, 2009.
+On December 12, 2008, Brass Knuckles was certified gold by the Recording Industry Association of America (RIAA) for shipping over 500,000 copies in the United States.
+By September 2010, it had sold over 223,000 copies in the United States.
+In 2011, during an interview for VH1's documentary series Behind the Music, Nelly expressed his dissatisfaction with the album's overall performance and the material he had produced for it, admitting that Brass Knuckles "wasn't my best work.
+My mind wasn't in it, I wasn't prepared.
+Four years had passed, so much had happened.
+I didn't deliver the music.
+I'll take responsibility for that."